xploretv2go/xploretv.template.extended/README.md

 # xploretv
 <h2>What is xploretv.smarthome</h2>

-This is a WordPress template for the VEWD browser used on the XploreTV set top box.
+This is a WordPress template for the VEWD browser used on the XploreTV set top box (STB).
+It supports several basic template elements like paragraphs, videos, image blocks, questionnaires and alike to get your started with your very first WordPress website with the STB user in mind.

 <h2>How does this template work</h2>

 This template is optimised for navigating through each section with your remote control.
-The keys used are Up, Down, Left, Right, OK and Back.
+The keys used are [Up], [Down], [Left], [Right], [OK] and [Back].
 The theme uses the on screen keyboard of VEWD for additional functunality.

 <h2>Technologies used</h2>